Are you interested in working in the medical field? As a medical assistant, you can work alongside doctors, nurses, and other medical professionals.

 - Accrediting Bureau of Health Education Schools (ABHES)

-MTI College’s medical assistant program is accredited through WASC.
+The medical assistant program at Campus is accredited through ACCJC.

 Factors that you should consider when choosing a medical assistant program are how graduates do on graduation, job placement, program accreditation, program cost vs return on investment, externship, and flexibility of the program (e-learning or online learning vs in-classroom learning).